What Makes A Narcissist Panic? 5 Things That Worry Them

 1) The aging process

 I know what you’re thinking, everyone hates getting old and certainly no one likes to wake up counting their gray hairs, but it’s unfortunately a fact of life that we ALL have to deal with.
-Well, not for a narcissist, or at least not in their opinion that is.
+Well, not for a narcissist, or at least not in their opinion.
 These people are nothing short of obsessed with their image and how they look.
-They want and need to be the most attractive, most fashionable and most eye-catching people in the bar.
-If people don’t check them out in the street, then, according to them, something’s terribly wrong.
+They want and need to be the most attractive, most fashionable, and most eye-catching people in the room.
+If people don’t check them out in public, then, according to them, something’s terribly wrong.
 For them, getting older is synonymous with being less attractive and desirable, and the process is certainly enough to drive them crazy.

 2) Being faced with boundaries

 If you want to see a narcissist rage, then all you have to do is set up boundaries and start taking control of the situation.
-These folks hate being told no and having decisions made for them, so if you start doing this, then you could potentially push them over the edge.
-Being faced with the prospect of losing control of their victims is something that sends them into a frenzy because they just aren’t equipped to deal with rules and the principles of normal relationships.
-Not being in the driving seat is something that they really can’t deal with and could even encourage them to become even more manipulative in order to regain the lost control.
+These individuals hate being told no and having decisions made for them, so if you start doing this, you could potentially push them over the edge.
+Being faced with the prospect of losing control of their victims is something that sends them into a frenzy because they aren’t equipped to deal with rules and the principles of normal relationships.
+Not being in the driving seat is something they really can’t handle and could even encourage them to become more manipulative to regain the lost control.

 >>> Learn how to deal with a narcissist